solestormcat-corp/SoleStormCatPY/README.md

 ### How To Use
 To Run "MathSolver" in your script, make sure to specify `num1` (Being the first number), `num2` (being your second number), and `ty` (being the type of math you require), along with the command `SoleStormCatPY.MathSolver.numPrint(num1, num2, ty)`.

+You may also run `SoleStormCatPY.MathSolver.numPrint('5','8','Divide')` when running MathSolver!

 Have Fun Mathing!

-## Web
+## WebOpen

 "WebOpen" is not as it might see.
 It's not a web browser, but a web browser opener!
 You enter the URL of the website you want (including `http://`), and you'll be sent to the website.
 And, you also get to put in names for specific websites that lead to them with only the name!

 ### The Two Types of "WebOpen"

-Yes, there are two versions of "WebOpen"!
-There is "WebGUI" (With GUI), and "WebCMD" (With No GUI, Just Terminal).
+Yes, there are three versions of "WebOpen"!
+There is "WebGUI" (With GUI), "WebCMD" (With No GUI, Just Terminal), and "WebCMDgui" (GUI window, opens via terminal script).
 Here are their differences!

 WebGUI:
 WebGUI opens in a `tkinter` window, allowing users to enter their URL into a user-friendly box!
-(Requires the `tkinter` module)
+(Requires the `tkinter`, `PyQT5`, and `PyQTWebEngine` modules)

 WebCMD:
 WebCMD opens in the standard terminal window, this is great for opening a website the developer wants!
 (THIS WILL NOT WORK WITH `.pyw` FILES!)
+(Requires `webbrowser` module!)
+(Opens in user's default browser)

+WebCMDgui:
+WebCMDgui allows you to input the website in the script, while opening the window in a SoleStormCat-Scripted window!
+(Requires `PyQT5` and `PyQTWebEngine` modules) (Does not use a user-specified browser, uses SoleStormCat-Scripted browser!)

 ### How To Use
-To Run "Web" in your script, make sure to specify `website` (being the URL (or name in some cases)), along with the command `SoleStormCatPY.WebOpen.webCMD(website)` (For WebCMD.
-Requires `webbrowser`), or `import SoleStormCatPY.WebOpen.WebGUI()` (For WebGUI.
-Requires both `webbrowser` and `tkinter`)
+To Run "WebOpen" in your script, make sure to specify `website` (being the URL (or name in some cases)) (with WebGUI Being an exeption), along with the command `SoleStormCatPY.WebOpen.webCMD(website)` (For WebCMD.
+Requires `webbrowser`), `import SoleStormCatPY.WebOpen.WebGUI()` (For WebGUI.
+Requires `PyQt5`, `PyQtWebEngine` and `tkinter`) or `SoleStormCatPY.WebOpen.webCMDgui(website)` (For WebCMDgui.
+Requires `PyQt5` and `PyQtWebEngine`)
 Have Fun Webbing!

 ### Websites With Names: